moj-analytical-services/writing_functions_in_r/README.md

 Whenever you're working on something it's generally best to create a new R project and version control your code using on GitHub.
 There's guidance on how to do this in the Analytical Platform guidance.

-It's best to keep your functions separate to the rest of your code to make them easy to find, for example by creating a folder in your project called "functions" and saving your functions there.
+It's also best to keep your functions separate to the rest of your code to make them easier to find.
+There are a couple of ways to do this:

+## Storing your functions in your project
+The easiest way to store your functions is just to create a folder in your project called "functions" and saving your functions there.

 You could either put each function in its own R script with the same name, or you could group related functions into clearly named scripts.

 Then just use ```source()``` to run the code and make your functions available to you in the current session.
 (As with loading libraries, it's best to do this at the top of your script).

 ### Writing packages
-An alternative to the above is to make your own package to store your functions.
+An alternative is to make your own package to store your functions which you can then use like any other R package.
 There are a few advantages to this:

 + It means you (and others) can access your functions from different projects
 + There are certain requirements for making R packages which enforce good practice, such as documentation

-This comes at a cost of slightly higher overheads.
+This comes at the cost of slightly higher overheads.

 To find out more about writing packages, check out the further reading below.
 We're also hoping to do a Coffee and Coding session on it in future so watch this space!